IgorLizenko/playwright-testrail-reporter/README.md

 The main benefit of using tagged steps is for longer E2E tests to correctly mark passed steps in TestRail if the test fails on a later stage in Playwright.

-- If a test contains some valid tags, tagged steps should use the same case IDs
+- If a test contains some valid tags, tagged steps should use the same case IDs.
+Otherwise, the reporter will log an error and ignore those steps
 - If a step does not contain a valid TestRail case ID, it will be ignored by reporter
-- If a step contains a valid TestRail case ID and it passed, the corresponding TestRail case will be marked as passed
+- If a step contains a valid TestRail case ID and it passes, the corresponding TestRail case will be marked as passed regardless of the result of the whole test execution
-- If a step contains a valid TestRail case ID and it fails, the corresponding TestRail case will get the same status and comment as if step did not fail
+- If a step contains a valid TestRail case ID and it fails, the corresponding TestRail case will get the same status and comment as if steps was not tagged

-Avoid situation where all tags are matched to test steps, but some steps are not tagged.
+Avoid situation where all test tags are matched to test steps, but some steps are not tagged.
 If such situation occurs and the test fails, the reporter might miss the failed step and mark the test as passed in TestRail.
 Consider either adding tags to all steps or make sure that some tags are not matched to test steps.

 #### ❌ Incorrect usage: